Selection mechanisms in front invasion: Linear marginal stability

 In the simplest example, this leading order corresponds to wave equation dynamics rather than the diffusive dynamics encountered above.

 The interest in this example is that it naturally arises in uni-directionally coupled reaction-diffusion systems of the form, say

-see the examples in \S\ref{s:2ex}.
+see Example 5 in \S\ref{s:2ex}.
 The analysis of double double roots presents many subtleties that we shall discuss in \S\ref{s:res}.
 They are best understood in a broader picture of nontrivial resonances between modes $(\lambda,\nu)$ in the dispersion relation, generalizing the double roots we are interested in here.